Code-Institute-Submissions/https-github.com-Leah9-website_leah_ci_project1/README.md

 The primary goad is to create a website to display my abilities and strengths to a prospective employer.

 #### User goals
-* To find out what skills i have
+* To find out what skills I have
 * What are my qualifications
 * Examples of my work
 * Am I suitable for a post they need to fill